 Additionally, Island Drives has a wealth of information on the culture, history and what to see in more than thirty fascinating locations across Tenerife, many of which don’t appear in other guidebooks.

-Packed with information, anecdotes and stunning photographs, Island Drives makes sure you'll get the most from your car hire and Tenerife holidays.
+Packed with information, anecdotes and stunning photographs, Island Drives makes sure you'll get the most from your car hire and Tenerife holiday.

 Discover a vibrant, fascinating and friendly island rich in natural beauty, history and culture.
 Discover the Tenerife that many visitors never see...

-When you buy Island Drives, you'll also get a FREE copy of 'A Captivating Coastline'.
+When you buy Island Drives PDFs, you also get a FREE copy of 'A Captivating Coastline'.

 “Meticulous research, excellent writing, plus absolutely stunning photographs, makes Real Tenerife Island Drives the very best on-the-road guide to